chesterbr/chesterbr.github.io/_posts/2017-09-06-atari-2600-cpu-running-on-a-breadboard.markdown

 categories:
 ---

 A year ago, Ben Heck [hand-soldered an Atari 2600 on a protoboard](https://www.youtube.com/watch?v=QoBcrZJA4TI) (and, as usual, [turned that into a portable console](https://www.youtube.com/watch?v=21qZKo0f280)).
-The idea of manually assembling the console for which I had already hacked together a [game](https://github.com/chesterbr/2048-2600) and an  [emulator](https://github.com/chesterbr/2048-2600) was **very** exciting for me.
+The idea of manually re-assembling the console for which I had already hacked together a [game](https://github.com/chesterbr/2048-2600) and an  [emulator](https://github.com/chesterbr/2048-2600) sounded **very** exciting (and educational) for me.

 The show crew always publishes schematics for his projects, so while I waited for that, I started de-soldering the chips and cartrige conector (and a few extra components, why not?) from an old [Atari Jr.](http://www.atarimuseum.com/videogames/consoles/2600/atari2600jr.html) board I had lying around.
 De-soldering is *hard*, but eventually it was done: